 Watch the recap video below:

-Through multi-stakeholder collaboration, this project carried out a clear approach to strengthen the capacities of women and promote their empowerment.
-This resulted in more decision-making, confidence in public spheres, greater control over resources on their farms and homes, and stronger inclinations to participate in work groups.
-95 percent of women-led coffee farms now have control systems in place to guarantee better agricultural practices and adaptation to climate change.
+Through multi-stakeholder collaboration, Project Guatemala carried out a clear approach to strengthen the capacities of women in the cooperative.
+The women involved in this project reported positive results, including more decision-making, confidence in public spheres, greater control over resources on their farms and homes, and stronger inclinations to participate in work groups.
+95 percent of the cooperative’s women-led coffee farms now have control systems in place to guarantee better agricultural practices and adaptation to climate change.
 The initiative has set an example for others to follow.

 Objective 1: Evaluation of risks and needs

 We summarized the initial evaluation in our one-year report.
-Still, it’s worth restating that the women in the Cooperative—making up 26 percent of the total producers—produced a whopping 40 percent (310 metric tons) of the harvest.
-The first year of the project also increased awareness within the Acatenango Cooperative, its members, and its managers of the need to consider gender equity in their operations.
+Still, it’s worth restating that the women in the cooperative—making up 26 percent of the total farmers—produced a whopping 40 percent (310 metric tons) of the harvest.
+The first year of the project also increased awareness within Cooperativo Agrícola Integral Acatenango, its members, and its managers of the need to consider gender equity in their operations.

-During the study, the women made it clear that they were interested in trainings on sustainable farming, agrochemical usage, finances, and entrepreneurship.
-We carried out trainings through a variety of methods, including educational visits, exchange of experiences with other cooperatives dedicated to coffee growing, workshops, and practical exercises on the plot.
-The range of opportunities allowed for learning by doing, making it more accessible for women with different educational levels.
+During the evaluation, the women made it clear that they were interested in trainings on sustainable farming, agrochemical usage, finances, and entrepreneurship.
+We carried out trainings through a variety of methods, including educational visits, an exchange of experiences with other coffee-growing cooperatives, workshops, and practical exercises on the land.
+The range of opportunities allowed for learning by doing, making the trainings more accessible for women with different educational levels.

 Objective 2: Improve coffee productivity and income for smallholder women farmers